 In many respects, the new guidelines are not a radical departure from what has gone before.
 This is no regulatory revolution.
 That’s the good news.
 The bad news is that they do impose many specific new requirements – or at least updated requirements – with which all UK payment firms and e-money institutions will now need to comply for all new, reviewed or amended outsourcing relationships entered into from 30 September onwards – and for all outsourcing contracts from 31 December 2021.
 You now have until the latter date to bring all existing outsourcing arrangements into line with the new outsourcing guidelines.

-The new guidelines can be read in full on the Buy Valium Au.
+The new guidelines can be read in full on the EBA website.
 Divided into five chapters or ‘titles’ (see pages 23-71), these set out in some detail what the EBA expects of firms within scope.

 The stated intent of the EBA’s new outsourcing guidelines is to create a level playing field for different types of financial services organisations and to harmonise the various requirements previously in force.
 Where payment firms are concerned, the obvious point of reference here is the EU’s 2015 Payment Services Directive (PSD2).
 In specific relation to outsourcing, Article 19 of PSD2 essentially requires that any outsourcing arrangements should not compromise your internal quality controls, that it should not involve any delegation on the part of your senior management, and that it should not undermine the conditions of your firm’s authorisation.
 The new guidelines extend and refine these requirements and emphasise a distinction between ‘critical or important functions’ and those that escape such a definition.